vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 **How to Analyze:**
 When an divide-and-conquer algorithm containts a recursive call to itself, it is possible to describe running time as [reccurence relation](https://github.com/vezzolter/DSA/tree/main/Algorithms/Analysis/Analysis.md), which can be solved in order to provide different bounds on performance.
 However, for algorithms like binary search, which are typically implemented iteratively, the same steps cannot be applied to estimate their complexity.

+---
+**Advantages:**
+- **Improved Asymptotic Performance** — divide-and-conquer allows to reduce time complexity compared to naive approaches, which in a long run can greatly benefit efficiency of the algorithm.
+- **Parallelism** — divide-and-conquer enables solving subproblems independently, making it an ideal approach to leverage multi-core processors.

+---
+**Disadvantages:**
+- **Recursion Overhead** — divide-and-conquer's recursive calls impose additional complexity, which can outweight the benefits.
+- **Memory Consumption** — divide-and-conquer requires extra space to perform some of its steps, which can be prohibitive in some environments with limited memory.
+- **Non-Trivial Implementation** — divide-and-conquer is not a straightforward approach, division and merging processes may introduce additional complexities that make the algorithm harder to implement correctly.

 # &#128221; Application
 **Some of the Most Well-Known Use Cases:**
 - **Sorting** — divide-and-conquer strategies are used in sorting algorithms to optimize the process of arranging data in a specific order.
-They achieve this by efficiently partitioning the data into smaller subsets, sorting each subset independently, and merging them back together to achieve the final sorted result.
-E.g. Merge sort, Quicksort, Heap sort.
+They achieve this by efficiently partitioning the data into smaller subsets, sorting each subset independently, and merging them back together to achieve the final sorted result; e.g. Merge sort, Quicksort, Heap sort.
 - **Searching** — divide-and-conquer approach enhances searching algorithms by efficiently locating specific elements within a dataset.
-These algorithms partition the search space into smaller segments, recursively searching each segment, and converging on the target element or determining its absence, thereby facilitating efficient search operations.
-E.g. Binary search, maximum and minimum element search.
+These algorithms partition the search space into smaller segments, recursively searching each segment, and converging on the target element or determining its absence, thereby facilitating efficient search operations; e.g. Binary search, maximum and minimum element search.
 - **Matricex Operations** — divide-and-conquer techniques are applied to matrix operations.
-These techniques break down the matrices into smaller sub-matrices, perform computations recursively, and combine the results, enabling efficient matrix manipulations.
-E.g. Strassen's algorithm, recursive algorithms for matrix exponentiation
+These techniques break down the matrices into smaller sub-matrices, perform computations recursively, and combine the results, enabling efficient matrix manipulations; e.g. Strassen's algorithm, recursive algorithms for matrix exponentiation
 - **Computational Geometry** — divide-and-conquer algorithms are used in computational geometry to solve geometry problems.
-These algorithms partition the geometric space, solve sub-problems independently, and combine the results to achieve geometric solutions efficiently.
-E.g. Graham Scan, QuickHull, Voronoi diagrams.
+These algorithms partition the geometric space, solve sub-problems independently, and combine the results to achieve geometric solutions efficiently; e.g. Graham Scan, QuickHull, Voronoi diagrams.
 - **Numerical Methods** — divide-and-conquer methods are used in numerical methods to solve mathematical problems using numerical approximations and algorithms.
-These methods break down the problem into smaller sub-problems, perform recursive computations, and combine the results to achieve efficient solutions.
-E.g. Simpson's Rule, Newton-Raphson method, Bisection method.
+These methods break down the problem into smaller sub-problems, perform recursive computations, and combine the results to achieve efficient solutions; e.g. Simpson's Rule, Newton-Raphson method, Bisection method.

 ---
 **Popular Related Problems:**